Chiral oscillations in the non-relativistic regime: Conclusions

 We considered the free plane wave propagation of an initial left-chiral state, as those generated, for example, via weak interactions.
 The left-right chiral oscillations are induced by the mass term of the Dirac equation, and we computed the characteristic oscillation length in the non-relativistic limit: in this regime, the survival probability of the initial state could vanish.
 For masses of the order of ${\rm{eV}}$, the chiral oscillation length is $\sim 10^{-6} {\rm{m}}$.

-We then specialized our results to describe chiral oscillations in neutrino propagation by considering a two-flavor problem and described flavor states within the Dirac bispinor framework.
+We then specialized our results to describe chiral oscillations in neutrino propagation by considering a two-flavor problem described within the Dirac bispinor framework.
 While, as discussed in \cite{Bernardini:2004epjc,Bernardini:2005prd,Nishi:2006prd,Bernardini:2011fph}, such corrections are negligible for ultra-relativistic particles, we verified that chiral oscillations are relevant in the non-relativistic dynamical regime.
 We obtained a modified flavor oscillation formula including the chiral oscillations effects, compatible with known results in the literature \cite{Nishi:2006prd}.
 While the standard flavor oscillation term goes with the mass eigenstate energy difference, chiral oscillations depend on the individual energies of the mass eigenstates.

-To quantify the effects of the chiral oscillations, we computed the averaged survival probability and observed that, for non-relativistic neutrinos, chiral oscillations can affect averaged flavor oscillations up to $\sim 40\%$ of the standard value.
+To quantify the effects of chiral oscillations, we computed the averaged survival probability and observed that, for non-relativistic neutrinos, chiral oscillations can affect averaged flavor oscillations up to $\sim 40\%$ of the standard value.
 This is especially relevant for upcoming C$\nu$B tests which will probe non-relativistic neutrinos.
-Moreover, since chiral oscillations are exclusive to Dirac particles, the difference between the full survival probability and the standard predictions can be used as a new probe on the nature of such particles: Dirac or Majorana\cite{Bilenky}.
+Furthermore, Majorana neutrinos exhibit the same chiral oscillations properties of Dirac neutrinos, although the framework in the Majorana case is more enhanced.
+In particular, we show in the appendix that any bispinor that is its own charge-conjugate (that satisfies the Majorana equation), must have vanishing average chirality.
+Nevertheless, for a neutrino state initially in a left-handed configuration evolving under the Majorana equation, one gets a survival probability compatible with the Dirac case.
+A further investigations of those effects in the non-relativistic dynamical regime for a mixed Dirac-Majorana mass deserve a more detailed analysis and can shed a light on other possible distinctions to the usual scenario based on oscillation experiments (see for example \cite{Bilenky:1981}).